 Let it dry for a few minutes and there you go!!!

-Make all the drier dividers you need and start putting them in your drawer.
+Make all the drawer dividers you need and start putting them in your drawer.

-Put your all your items as planned in your drawers and see the amazing difference a few dividers can make.
+Put all your items as planned inside of the drawers and see the amazing difference a few dividers can make.

 Time to put those drawers back into the desk.